chrisekelley/coconut/README.md

 ## Starting the app

-The npm start task (see package.json) runs a small http server, launches a grunt handlebars watch script, and also a coffeescript watchr script.
+The npm start task (see package.json) runs a small http server, launches a grunt handlebars template compilation task, a coffeescript task, and some couch-related tasks.
+The couch-related tasks use my custom grunt-couch plugin, chrisekelley/grunt-couch, which uses the .couchappignore file.

 ## How do I add new libraries?